AtanasDinev-99/AtanasDinev-99.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage!
-My name is Atanas Dinev and I am second-year Ph.D. student at the [Operations Research Center](https://orc.mit.edu) at [MIT](https://www.mit.edu) where I am advised by [Prof. Thodoris Lykouris](https://mitmgmtfaculty.mit.edu/tlykouris/).
+My name is Atanas Dinev and I am third-year Ph.D. student at the [Operations Research Center](https://orc.mit.edu) at [MIT](https://www.mit.edu) where I am advised by [Prof. Thodoris Lykouris](https://mitmgmtfaculty.mit.edu/tlykouris/).

 My research interests broadly lie in sequential decision-making, machine learning, online algorithms, game theory and their applications to online marketplaces and platforms.
 I am also generally interested in revenue management and applied modelling.